 After creating image files, they are added to your Flare project and inserted by reference into content files.
 You can use MadCap Capture, or you can use a third-party image tool.
-Because of its tight integration with Flare, there are definite benefits to using Central.
+Because of its tight integration with Flare Desktop, there are definite benefits to using Capture.

-For more information see the online Help.
+For more information see the Help system.